 - For all work performed on Sunday (8:00 a.m.
 Sunday to 8:00 a.m.
-Monday) and on holidays as specified in Articles XII and XIII of this Agreement. - ii) For all work in excess of eight (8) hours in any one day or in excess of eight (8) consecutive hours except: - 1) When such work in excess of eight (8) hours is caused by change of shifts. - Overtime work by special arrangement between a Tour Worker and their mate to exchange shifts with the approval of their Supervisor, and when this can be accomplished without additional cost or penalty to the Company. - iii) For work in excess of forty (40) hours average per week.
+Monday) and on holidays as specified in Articles XII and XIII of this Agreement. - ii) For all work in excess of eight (8) hours in any one day or in excess of eight (8) consecutive hours except: - (1) When such work in excess of eight (8) hours is caused by change of shifts. - (2) Overtime work by special arrangement between a Tour Worker and their mate to exchange shifts with the approval of their Supervisor, and when this can be accomplished without additional cost or penalty to the Company. - iii) For work in excess of forty (40) hours average per week.
 By average is meant the number of weeks mutually agreed upon in advance as the correct schedule. - iv) For work performed on an employee's designated day off as provided for in Section 3 herein. - v) The Company agrees that employees may carry over Sunday Letter and statutory holiday time earned when sufficient straight-time hours are unavailable that week.
-The hours may be carried over after the week in which they are earned provided a regular work schedule is being followed. - In the payment of overtime on the basis provided above, the one basis which results in the payment of the largest amount of overtime shall be used c) Banking of Overtime i) Tour Workers who work in excess of eight (8) consecutive hours shall have the option of receiving the overtime premium on the basis of this Section or of receiving straight time for hours in excess of eight (8) consecutive hours and taking equivalent time off in units of not less than four (4) hours at the hourly rate for the job when the work was performed, at a time suitable to the employee and the Company during the contract year.
-Any overtime remaining at the end of the contract year in which it is banked may be carried over to the next contract year for purposes of taking equivalent time off.
+The hours may be carried over after the week in which they are earned provided a regular work schedule is being followed.

+In the payment of overtime on the basis provided above, the one basis which results in the payment of the largest amount of overtime shall be used.